State of Michigan Concealed Weapons License Requirements

 - Hindering or obstructing certain persons performing official weights and measures duties.

-- Hindering, obstructing, assaulting, or committing bodily injury upon director or authorized representative.
+- Hindering, obstructing, assaulting, or committing bodily injury upon the director or authorized representative.

 - Operating an ORV under the influence of intoxicating liquor or a controlled substance, second or subsequent offense.